bugzmanov/nes_ebook/src/chapter_5_1.md

 Remember how to draw an owl? )

 The testing ROM should drive your progress.
-At the end, the CPU would support 256 instructions.
+In the end, the CPU would support 256 instructions.
 Given that CPU instructions reserve only 1 byte for the operation code, we've exhausted all possible values.

-At the end, the first mismatch should happen on this line:
+Finally, the first mismatch should happen on this line:
 ```bash
 C68B  8D 15 40  STA $4015 = FF                  A:02 X:FF Y:15 P:25 SP:FB
 ```